Cheong Wa Dae: 1948–2022: Presidential residence of South Korea and attempt to relocate

-Because the Cheong Wa Dae has often been regarded as a symbol of the president's imperial power, many presidents have made efforts to relocate the presidential office and residence.
+Because the Cheong Wa Dae has often been regarded as a symbol of the president's power, many presidents have made efforts to relocate the presidential office and residence.

 Kim Young-sam was the first to push for relocation as a symbolic break from the previous military dictatorship era.
 Kim Young-sam pledged to move his office to the Seoul Government Complex near Gwanghwamun but was unable to achieve this.
 Instead, the road in front of Cheong Wa Dae and the mountain Inwangsan was made open to the public.
 In addition, 12 safe houses located in Gungjeong-dong and Samcheong-dong were demolished, and Mugunghwa Garden, a civic park, was created.

 Kim Dae Jung also pushed for a plan to set up offices at the Seoul and Gwacheon Government Complex but stopped due to security and cost problems.
 Instead, measures were taken to open the Chilgung Palace located in the Cheong Wa Dae precincts and expand the scope of Cheong Wa Dae viewing.

 The Roh Moo-hyun administration tried to move all government departments, including Cheong Wa Dae, to Sejong City but failed due to the Constitutional Court's decision to confirm the unconstitutionality of the new administrative capital law.
-Since then, Roh Moo Hyun has opened Sinmumun Gate, the northern gate of Gyeongbokgung, and Bukaksanseong-ro.
+Since then, Roh Moo Hyun opened Sinmumun Gate, the northern gate of Gyeongbokgung, and Bukaksanseong-ro.

 During the Lee Myung-bak administration, the relocation of the secretary's and security's office was also considered, but it was suspended due to costs and approval needed by the National Assembly.
 Moon Jae-In made President Gwanghwamun a presidential election pledge, but after taking office, it was cancelled due to security and cost issues.
 Instead, the road in front of Cheong Wa Dae and the fortress road of Bugaksan, which had been temporarily opened, were completely opened.